 Stage 9 (5%) - Contingency

 7. Development Readiness – Loan Applicants are reminded that plans and specs submitted as part of the application that is subsequently funded will be incorporated as part of the loan agreement.
 Therefore, loan Applicants must keep in mind that Development readiness, as stated within funded loan applications, will be used by Staff as a basis for measuring performance.
-Developments must be ready to begin construction within one hundred eighty (180) days of an award by OHFA’s Board of Trustees.
-OHFA staff may administratively grant a 90-day extension of this deadline for applicants who request and demonstrate a need for such extension.
-No additional extensions beyond these 90 days be granted.
+Developments must be ready to close the loan within 90 days of an award by OHFA’s Board of Trustees.
+Title specific items on the loan closing checklist will be due within 30 days of an award and all other documentation will be due within 60 days of an award.
+Applicants must start construction within 45 days after closing on their loan.
 Failure to close the loan within this time will result in termination of the loan commitment.

 Documentation Requirements: